How long does a mortgage preapproval last?

 After you submit your documents, your lender will have your information on file, and you’ll have one less task to juggle during the closing process.

-Keep in mind that, to get the best interest rates, you will want to be preapproved by multiple lenders.
+Keep in mind that, to get the best mortgage rates, you will want to be preapproved by multiple lenders.
 This will allow you to compare lenders and shop around for the best loan terms.
 The good news is that once you gather all your documentation, applying to additional lenders won’t take much extra time.

 And if you’re worried about tanking your credit score with an onslaught of hard inquiries, don’t be.
 Credit bureaus expect you to shop around for lenders, so as long as all credit inquiries fall within a 45-day window, you’ll be hit with only one hard pull to your credit.

-That said, if your preapproval does expire, it’s not the end of the world.
+If your preapproval does expire, it’s not the end of the world.

 It just means you’ll have to apply for a new one.
 And since you already made copies of all your documents and organized them neatly in a folder (you did do that, didn’t you?), the reapplication process should be a breeze.